 - Measured service: Billing is metered and delivered as a utility service.

-To maximize the benefits of cloud computing, a solution must demonstrate these particular characteristics.
-In recent years, some traditional software vendors have marketed solutions as cloud computing that do not fall within this definition, a practice known as cloud-washing.
+To maximize the benefits of cloud computing, a solution must show these particular characteristics.
+In recent years, some traditional software vendors have marketed solutions as cloud computing that don’t fall within this definition, a practice known as cloud-washing.

-This article describes all three cloud computing services in detail, but following is a simplified way of differentiating them:
+This article describes all three cloud computing services in detail.
+The following list is a simplified way of differentiating them:

-- SaaS applications are designed for end-users, delivered over the web.
+- SaaS applications are designed for end-users and delivered over the web.

 - PaaS is the set of tools and services designed to make coding and deploying those applications quick and efficient.

-- IaaS is the hardware and software that powers it all – servers, storage, networks, and operating systems.
+- IaaS is the hardware and software that powers it all, including servers, storage, networks, and operating systems.

 Software as a service

-Software as a service (SaaS) is defined as software that is deployed over the Internet.
-A provider licenses a SaaS application to customers as an on-demand service, either through a subscription, through a pay-as-you-go model, or at no charge, when there is opportunity to generate revenue from streams other than the user, such as from advertisement.
+Software as a service (SaaS) is software deployed over the Internet.
+A provider licenses a SaaS app to customers as an on-demand service, either through a subscription or through a pay-as-you-go model.
+SaaS can be offered at no charge when there is an opportunity to generate revenue from streams other than the user, such as from advertisement.

-SaaS has become commonplace within almost every organization, so it is important that buyers and users of technology understand what SaaS is and where it is suitable.
+SaaS has become commonplace within most organizations, so it’s important that buyers and users of technology understand what SaaS is and where it’s suitable.